 Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, our Board has affirmatively determined that the following seven directors are independent directors within the meaning of the applicable Nasdaq Listing Standards: Messrs.
-Burns, Ferrari, Florin, and Mead, Jr. and Mses.
+Burns, Ferrari, Florin, and Mead and Mses.
 Garinois-Melenikiotou, Lynch, and Sullivan.
 In making this determination, the Board of Directors found that none of these directors, or nominees for director, had a material or other disqualifying relationship with the Company.
 Our Board determined that Mr. French is not considered independent given his position as our Chief Executive Officer.
-In addition, our Board previously determined that Staffan Lindstrand, who served as a director during 2021 and did not stand for re-election at our 2021 Annual Meeting of Stockholders, was independent under the Nasdaq Listing Standards.